anair-it/disruptor-billing-example/README.md

 	{BillingBusinessEventProcessor | CorporateBillingBusinessEventProcessor | CustomerSpecificBillingBusinessEventProcessor} -> {BillingOutboundFormattingEventProcessor}
 	15:58:17.289 localhost-startStop-1 INFO [JmxDisruptor] disruptor-spring:name=billingDisruptor,type=disruptor MBean defined for Disruptors.

-2.Drop a message to the input queue.
+2.Drop a message to any/both input queue.
 The message should be a long that relays the number of billing messages to be generated and processed.
-If you put in message of "20", 20 billing records will be processed and here is the log output summary:
+If you put in message of "20", 20 messages will be processed and here is the log output summary:

 	16:11:37.189 billingListenerContainer-1 INFO [BillingEventTranslator] Published Id [0] to sequence: 0
 	16:11:37.189 billingListenerContainer-1 INFO [BillingEventTranslator] Published Id [10] to sequence: 10